Sony's PlayStation Vue online TV service launches at $50 a month

-NEW YORK Sony Corp on Wednesday launched its PlayStation Vue Web video service in three cities, targeting customers looking for cheaper alternatives to cable with packages starting at $50.
+NEW YORK, March 18 Sony Corp on Wednesday launched its PlayStation Vue Web video service in three cities, targeting customers looking for cheaper alternatives to cable with packages starting at $50.

 The Web and cloud-based television service, which allows users to access live TV and on-demand video, has been in test mode since November.
 Sony joins several new competitors in online video services with one of the largest packages of channels.